willwulfken/MidJourney-Styles-and-Keywords-Reference/Pages/Rundown_Pages/Submitting_Pull_Request.md

         </li>
         <ul>
             <li>
-                (for example, if one of your prompts was "sphere, golden --seed 4776" then you would say you used "sphere, &#60;style&#62; --seed 4776")
+                For example: If one of your prompts was "sphere, golden --seed 4776" then you would say you used "sphere, &#60;style&#62; --seed 4776"
             </li>
             <li>This does not need to be done for each individual image.
 Just each prompt format that you used.</li>
         </ul>